The basis for this post is an excellent articlepublished by the University of Hamburg in cooperation with the Federal Office for the Environment.

 And in the short term?

-City trees, especially young street trees, often need additional watering
+City trees, especially young street trees, often need additional irrigation.
+The trees can only fulfill their regulatory functions if they are healthy and have enough water.

 This could be a concept that a growing number of German cities are turning to: Tree sponsorships.

-• A bag contains 75 or 100 liters of water.
+• One bag contains 75 or 100 liters of water.
 According to GALK, this corresponds to the ideal amount for a young tree.
-For older trees you can also combine two bags, then it results in 150 or 200 liters per watering.
+For older trees you can also combine two bags, then it will be 150 or 200 liters per wateringßwalk.

 • The water can be easily measured.
 When the bag is full, there are 75 or 100 liters in the bag.